Snowflake-Labs/sfquickstarts/site/sfguides/src/a_comprehensive_guide_creating_graphql_api_on_top_of_snowflake_using_propel/a_comprehensive_guide_creating_graphql_api_on_top_of_snowflake_using_propel.md

 ![Propel Example Result](assets/propel_example_result.png)

-### **Using Your Own Data**

-If you already have data in Snowflake, you can proceed with that data for the rest of this tutorial.

 ### **Next Steps**

-With your data ready, either the example data or your own, you can move on to configuring Propel for creating your GraphQL API.
+With your data ready, either the example data or your own, you can move on to the next steps.

 <!-- ------------------------ -->
 ## **Using Propel: Overview and Setup**